Television in China: 1980s

+The new decade started with an increase in the amount of television sets in China, which, up until early 1979, was mostly reserved to affluent organizations and officials.
+Programming, up until then limited to Chinese films and educational content, began to diversify.
+Television became one of the Big Four consumer items in demand in 1980, at the top of the list, which was followed by tape recordings, washing machines, and electric fans.
+Beijing alone had 250,000 television sets in 1979, three times the number of sets available in 1978, and television antennas covered 35% of households in the city.
+There was also an increase in airtime, as stations up until then broadcast three to four hours a day.
+Among the novelties included feature films in English and, from 1 March that year, Man from Atlantis, becoming the first US TV series to air on Chinese television.

 The Ministry of Radio and Television was established as a separate entity in 1982 to administer and upgrade the status of television and radio broadcasting.
 Subordinate to this ministry were the Central People's Broadcasting Station, Radio Beijing, and China Central Television.
 Additionally, the various broadcasting training, talent-search, research, publishing, and manufacturing organizations were brought under the control of the Ministry of Radio and Television.
-In 1986 responsibility for the movie industry was transferred from the Ministry of Culture to the new Ministry of Radio, Cinema, and Television.
+In 1986, responsibility for the movie industry was transferred from the Ministry of Culture to the new Ministry of Radio, Cinema, and Television.

 Radio and television expanded rapidly in the 1980s as important means of mass communication and popular entertainment.
-In 1982 television was by one measure available only to 350 million of China's population of 1 billion, and was mostly watched on a communal basis.
-By 1985 television reached two-thirds of the population through more than 104 stations (up from 52 in 1984 and 44 in 1983); an estimated 85 percent of the urban population had access to television.
+In 1982, television was available by one measure only to 350 million of China's population of 1 billion, and was mostly watched on a communal basis.
+By 1985, television reached two-thirds of the population through more than 104 stations (up from 52 in 1984 and 44 in 1983); an estimated 85 percent of the urban population had access to television.
 During this time, the content of the programming changed drastically from the political lectures and statistical lists of the previous period.
 Typical television shows were entertainment, including feature films, sports, drama, music, dance, and children's programming.
-In 1985 a survey of a typical week of television programming made by the Shanghai publication Wuxiandian Yu Dianshi (Journal of Radio and Television) revealed that more than half of the programming could be termed entertainment; education made up 24 percent of the remainder of the programming and news 15 percent.
-A wide cross section of international news was presented each evening.
+In 1985, a survey of a typical week of television programming made by the Shanghai publication Wuxiandian Yu Dianshi (Journal of Radio and Television) revealed that more than half of the programming could be termed entertainment; education made up 24 percent of the remainder of the programming, and news 15 percent.
+A wide cross-section of international news was presented each evening.
 Most news broadcasts had been borrowed from foreign news organizations, and a Chinese summary was dubbed over.
 China Central Television also contracted with several foreign broadcasters for entertainment programs.
 Between 1982 and 1985, six United States television companies signed agreements to provide American programs to China.